awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

    kubectl logs -l "app=cwagent-prometheus" -n amazon-cloudwatch --tail=-1
    ```

-   Or, if you have Container Insights FluentD logging installed, the logs are also saved in the CloudWatch Logs log group **/aws/containerinsights/*cluster\_name*/application**\.
+   Or, if you have Container Insights Fluentd logging installed, the logs are also saved in the CloudWatch Logs log group **/aws/containerinsights/*cluster\_name*/application**\.

    To query these logs, you can follow the steps for querying the application logs in [General troubleshooting steps on Amazon EKS](#ContainerInsights-Prometheus-troubleshooting-general)\.